WebBreacher/tilde_enum/README.md

 by the vulnerability).
 You should still try to enumerate directories using a word list and [DirBuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project) or Burp Intruder or something.

+Just as a note: on Windows computers you can view 8.3 names in the command prompt window by using the `dir /x` command.
+One of the columns will be the 8.3 name (if there is one).

 Always enjoy feedback and suggestions.